mcconville/blog/_posts/blog/2022-01-04-thirteen-lessons.md

 Working on [Eclipse Orion](https://projects.eclipse.org/projects/ecd.orion) gave me insight into how open source software is really built, what it really takes to create a community, and how it ends up being used by so many people.

 It also gave me an opportunity to grow my front end development skills and front end design.
+Including traininh and immersion into [visual design](https://mcconville.github.io/orion/orion.html).

 Really glad to have had this open source experience.